 If Amazon is not liable for the refund, the next step is to ask the buyer to withdraw the A-Z claim.
 While the claiming process has been streamlined for buyers, the withdrawal process hasn’t.
 Buyers can’t withdraw a claim from their order dashboard anymore.
 So, be ready for some hand-holding

 When you only have a 2-3 day window to challenge a case, you need to be very persuasive.
 A charm offensive is the only option.
 Explain to buyers that they need to let Amazon know that they’re withdrawing the claim, and that you can’t do it for them.

 Address Your A-Z Claim

 Try to be prompt and concise when you make your appeal.
 Think ahead for busy sales seasons, and don’t fall behind on your appeals.
 Keep an eye on claim count and appeal status.
 Maintain regular claims reports to visualize and prepare for the busiest times of the year.

 If, after a successful appeal, your claim status doesn’t change, it may still affect your ODR score.
-Contact Seller Performance to ask that they ignore these A-Z claims when they calculate your ODR.
+Contact A measure of how well Amazon sellers are… More to ask that they ignore these A-Z claims when they calculate your ODR.
 It can take up to 2 days, so don’t put it off.

 Clearly, with so much at stake, sorting out an A-to-Z claim on Amazon is a race against time.
 If you feel like you’re falling behind, our Account Monitoring team may be able to help take the pressure off.
 And if Amazon has already removed your selling privileges, you can rely on our Account Rescue experts for impartial advice.